Anton Hafner: Early life and career

 Hafner, the son of a Meister, a master craftsman, in the field of tinsmith, was born on 2 June 1918 in Erbach an der Donau in the Kingdom of Württemberg of the German Empire.
-Following the compulsory Reich Labour Service (Reichsarbeitsdienst), he was conscripted into military service with the Luftwaffe of the Wehrmacht.
+Following the compulsory Reich Labour Service (Reichsarbeitsdienst), he was conscripted into military service with the Luftwaffe of the Wehrmacht in July 1939.
 Following flight and fighter pilot training, he was transferred to 6.
 Staffel (6th squadron) of Jagdgeschwader 51 (JG 51—51st Fighter Wing) on 23 February 1941.

 World War II

 Hafner had been posted to 6.
 Staffel, a squadron of II.
 Gruppe (2nd group) of JG 51, one and a half years after the start of World War II.
 The unit had just undergone a period of replenishment and rest at Mannheim-Sandhofen and was being redeployed to an airfield at Mardyck, west of Dunkirk on the Channel Front.
 Hafner flew his first combat missions in this theater of operations.
 On 29 March 1941, he made a forced landing in his Messerschmitt Bf 109 E-4 (Werknummer 3766—factory number) and sustained minor injuries.
 On 1 June, II.
 Gruppe was withdrawn from the Channel Front and moved to Dortmund for conversion to the Bf 109 F-2 and preparation for Operation Barbarossa, the German invasion of the Soviet Union.
 Deployment east began on 10 June where II.
-Gruppe was initially based at Siedlce, familiarizing themselves with the Bf 109 F-2, and patrolling the border along the Bug River.
+Gruppe was initially based at Siedlce (General Government), familiarizing themselves with the Bf 109 F-2, and patrolling the border along the Bug River.
 The German attack began on the early morning on 22 June with II.
 Gruppe flying fighter escort missions in support of the German advance.
 The Gruppe was moved to an airfield at Terespol in the afternoon on 23 June.
 The next day, Hafner claimed his first aerial victory, a Tupolev SB bomber.
 On 3 July he claimed 5th aerial victory and was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) on 6 July and the Iron Cross 1st Class (Eisernes Kreuz erster Klasse) on 18 July.

 Hafner was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 22 May 1942.
-He became an "ace-in-a-day" for the first time on 6 July 1942 when he shot down seven enemy aircraft, aerial victories 35–41.
+He became an "ace-in-a-day" for the first time on 5 July 1942 when he shot down seven enemy aircraft, aerial victories 35–41.
 On 22 August, he claimed his 60th aerial victory and was nominated for the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) which was awarded to him on 23 August.